-Summer Bibb is a butterhead lettuce variety, one of many types of lettuce known for loose heads of leaves, pretty, bright green colors, and a delicate texture and sweet, mild flavor.
+Summer Bibb is a butterhead lettuce variety, one of many types of lettuce known for loose heads of leaves, pretty bright green colors, and a delicate texture and sweet, mild flavor.
 Butterhead leaves can be used in salads, but they’ll also stand up to light sautéing.
 Use the large, sturdy leaves to make wraps, or even through a wedge of a head on the grill.

 With Summer Bibb you can enjoy lettuce in all these ways, even if you live in a warmer climate where lettuce is typically more difficult to grow.
 Lettuce bolts in the heat, becoming unusable, but Summer Bibb will resist bolting and hold out over other butterhead varieties by about two or three weeks.

-Because of this greater tolerance of heat, Summer Bibb is also a good choice for growing in a greenhouse.
+It is because of this greater tolerance of heat, Summer Bibb is also a good choice for growing in a greenhouse.

 Growing Summer Bibb Lettuce in the Garden